shakes76/PatternAnalysis-2024/recognition/HipMRI_UNet_Al_Holliday_43950214/README.md

 (Note that the code does not extract images as that would blow out my Rangpur disk quota; these were extracted manually by loading up pre-trained model parameters on a lab computer and plotting the results)

+The run described above did not include calculating the Dice similarity coefficient, because the code to calculate it was not written at that time.
+However by manually passing in images and results from a pre-trained model into the Dice code, it produced results of around 0.2 to 0.3, which again is not great.

-Perhaps with more time my implementation would produce more accurate segment maps, however due to pressures from other courses (namely STAT3006: Statistical Learning), there is no time to do so.
+Perhaps with more time my implementation would produce more accurate segment maps, however due to pressures from other courses (namely STAT3006: Statistical Learning), there was no time to do so.

 ## Author